ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

     payment_type_values: [1, 2, 3, 4, 5, 6]
 ```

-- As arguments when building or running your project.
+- As arguments when building or running our project.

 ```
-dbt build --m <your-model.sql> --var 'is_test_run: false'
+dbt build --m <our-model.sql> --var 'is_test_run: false'
 ```

 Variables can be used with the var() macro.
 For example: